 Both our course TA and I are here to help you navigate this course successfully!

 Outside of class, it is easiest to connect via email.
 We can address a question quickly via email or setup a time to speak directly.
 I endeavor to respond to emails within 48 hours.
 For our mutual benefit and protection, please send all emails from your Mac id.
-If I have not responded to your inquiry within 48 hours, please re-send it in case it has been lost between our in-boxes.
+If I have not responded to your inquiry within 48 hours, please re-send it in case it has been lost between our in-boxes or I have missed it!